Benefits of Magesium

 About 75% of Americans may have a magnesium deficiency that can negatively affect their cells, bones, brain, and heart.
 The highest concentration of magnesium in the body after bones, is in the heart and brain, which is why it’s so important to get the proper amount of magnesium daily.
 What’s more, magnesium is involved in over 600 reactions in the body.
 This includes, converting food to energy, creating new proteins and amino acids, repairing and creating DNA and RNA, and regulating neurotransmitters.

 Magnesium is super simple and easy to add to your diet.
 You can find food rich in magnesium, such as spinach, nuts, seeds, tuna, brown rice, dark chocolate, avocados, banana, and much more!
 Another way to incorporate magnesium into your diet is to take it as a supplement.
-You can find magnesium supplements at your local health food store or you can make your own using empty capsules.
+You can find magnesium supplements right here at Capsuline or you can make your own using empty capsules.
 The most important thing is that you’re getting enough magnesium daily!